thorstenb/ceph/doc/cephfs/cephfs-journal-tool.rst

 If a CephFS journal has become damaged, expert intervention may be required to restore the filesystem to a working state.

-The ``cephfs-journal-tool`` utility provides functionality to aide experts in examining, modifying, and extracting data from journals.
+The ``cephfs-journal-tool`` utility provides functionality to aid experts in examining, modifying, and extracting data from journals.

 Syntax